al3ksandrs/wailsalutem-digital-learning/README.md

-# wailsalutem digital learning
+# WailSalutem Digital Learning
-monorepo setup bla bla bla install bla bla bla
+Monorepo setup

-root install:
+Root install:
 ```
 npm install
 ```

-starts client (http://localhost:5173/) and server (port 3000):
+Starts local client (http://localhost:5173/) and server (port 3000):

 ```
 npm run dev
 ```

-terminal shows status of client and server
+The terminal shows status and logs of client and server

-/common/ is used for shared stuff between client and server like types and constants or logic in the future
+/common/ is used for shared code between client and server like types and constants or logic in the future